RoshanCyriac/auto-clicker-multi-window/README.md

 # Puppeteer Multi-Instance Button Clicker

-This script uses Puppeteer to open multiple instances of a webpage, find active buttons with a specific text, and click them alternately across multiple browser windows..
+This script uses Puppeteer to open multiple instances of a webpage, find active buttons with a specific text, and click them alternately across multiple browser windows

 ## Features
 - Launches multiple Puppeteer instances (configurable number of windows)